 The PicoScope 9400 Series can trigger on events of interest in high-speed debug and validation applications.
-The trigger system provides trigger sensitivity up to 70 mV at 5 GHz allowing capture of glitches approximately 100 ps wide and trigger jitter to less than 2.0 ps rms.
+The trigger system provides trigger sensitivity up to 70 mV at 5 GHz allowing capture of glitches approximately 100 ps wide and trigger jitter to less than 1.5 ps rms (for the PicoScope 9404A-25) and less than 2.0 ps rms. (for the PicoScope 9400s).

-The PicoScope 9400 trigger system also comes with an 8 Gb/s clock recovery trigger (factory-fitted option on 9404 models only) for NRZ signals, with eye trigger jitter less than 3.1 ps RMS @ 8 Gb/s data rate.
-The PicoScope 9404-16 includes a 16 GHz external prescaled trigger having sensitivity up to 200 mV p-p and trigger jitter to less than 2.0 ps RMS.
+The PicoScope 9404-16 trigger system also can come with an 8 Gb/s clock recovery trigger (factory-fitted option on 9404 models only) for NRZ signals, with eye trigger jitter less than 2.9 ps rms.

+The PicoScope 9404A-25 includes a 20 GHz external prescaled trigger having sensitivity up to 200 mV p-p and trigger jitter to less than 1.5 ps RMS, while the PicoScope 9404-16 and the PicoScope 9402-16 include a 16 GHz external prescaled trigger having igger jitter to less than 2.0 ps Rrms.